 COVID-19 has had a profound impact on professional norms.

-Most notably, it’s changed how most companies view remote work—with office employees now working from home to maintain social distancing and help slow the spread of the virus.
+Most notably, it’s changed how most companies view remote work—with many workplaces permanently working from home or using hybrid work models.
 Once seen as a perk offered by few companies, usually tech start-ups, remote work has now become the new normal.

 If you’re a recruiter or hiring manager with open roles to fill, you might be considering the advantages of remote hiring to help your organization continue to meet department deadlines and revenue targets.
 You might also be wondering about remote hiring and interviewing etiquette that emphasizes a positive candidate experience.